 Electric heaters were procured from NASA.
 These electric heaters allowed for only a central region to be heated (which included HEU and yttrium dihydride), thus minimizing competing effects.
 These heaters were manufactured to be slim and using materials without the potential to complicate the results.
 The heaters were a graphite coil with alumina shells on top and bottom.
-A diagram is shown in Figure 6.3.
+A diagram is shown in Figure 8.3.

-Figure 6.3.
+Figure 8.3.
 Alumina and graphite heater to be used in integral critical experiments at NCERC.

-The actual experiments will take place as two series.
-The first will setup exactly as defined above.
-The second will be similar, but without the yttrium dihydride in the central heated region.
+The actual experiments will take place as two-part series.
+The first will setup exactly as defined above, and the second will be similar but without the yttrium dihydride in the central heated region.
 Both series will be performed in the same manner.
 The experimental results will be defined in terms of reactor kinetics parameters.
-The reactor period, $\tau$ , will be measured.
+For example, the reactor period, $\tau$ , will be measured.
 This parameter defines the time it takes for the neutron population to increase by a factor e.
-At NCERC, it is measured by He-3 pulse counting tubes at low power, and by compensated ion chambers at medium power.
-The reactor period is converted into reactivity in terms of how close the system is to super prompt critical.
-The resulting value, excess reactivity, lies between 0 and 100.
-At NCERC, we aim for 60 cents or less of excess reactivity, and are regulated to less than 80 cents of excess reactivity.
+At NCERC, this is measured by He-3 pulse counting tubes at low power, and by compensated-ion chambers at medium power.
+The reactor period is converted into reactivity in terms of how close the system is to super-prompt critical.
+The resulting excess reactivity value lies between 0 and 100 cents.
+At NCERC, we aim for 60 cents or less of excess reactivity and are regulated to less than 80 cents of excess reactivity.